P-Gu/P-Gu.github.io/README.md

 [To edit the webpage]

-Please send @hare1039 your ssh pub key.
+Please send Ryan your ssh pub key.

-@hare1039 will add you to the dev server, and you can edit and deploy the webpage there.
+Ryan will add you to the dev server, and you can edit and deploy the webpage there.